kb-dk/kb-api/README.md

 ## Deployment

 The project can be deployed to Tomcat server (local installation required).<br>
-It has been made clear that the project can run in Jetty via Maven.
+It has been made clear that the project can be deployed to Jetty using Maven.
 But the challenge with multiple modules project has not been solved yet.<br>

 kb-api.xml file must be corrected to point to logback and properties files where they are located on the server.
 For local tomcat installation, you can deploy kb-api.xml via symlink to tomcat/conf/Catalina/localhost <br>